4: Assessments and Examinations

 The 20-point scale

-The 20-point scale is a University-wide marking scale that has been adapted from the 17-point scale, which was in place from 2010.
+The 20-point scale is a University-wide marking scale.
 It is based on a mapping of the five broad class categories into a 20-point marking scale, as set out in the table below.

 These procedures do not apply to quantitative problems or short-answer questions, which are marked using the whole range of marks between 0 and 100.
 The 20-point marking scale applies to essay-type questions (both coursework and examination).